alex-grigits/app-fun-with-apis/README.md

-# App for fun with API's
+# App for fun with APIs

-Application for testing different open API's
+Application for testing different open APIs

 ## Built With